jicint/Quiz-New/README.md

-# This is a Quiz app using Open-trivia DB APIs
+# This is a Quiz app using Open-trivia DB API